What are Quick Answers?

 After all participants finish, a summary appears in the Result column.

-The Summary tab is the sweet spot for Quick Answers.
+The Results tab is the sweet spot for Quick Answers.
 It summarizes the answer to your question: Do more people find your solution valuable or not valuable?

 Review the graph